Lord Byron: Relationships and scandals

 In 1812, Byron embarked on a well-publicised affair with the married Lady Caroline Lamb that shocked the British public.
-She had spurned the attention of the poet on their first meeting, giving Byron what became his lasting epitaph when she famously described him as "mad, bad and dangerous to know".
+She had spurned the attention of the poet on their first meeting, giving Byron what became his lasting epitaph when she famously described him as "mad, bad, and dangerous to know".
 This did not prevent her from pursuing him.

 Byron eventually broke off the relationship and moved swiftly on to others, such as Lady Oxford, but Lamb never entirely recovered, pursuing him even after he tired of her.
 She was emotionally disturbed and lost so much weight that Byron sarcastically commented to her mother-in-law, his friend Lady Melbourne, that he was "haunted by a skeleton".

 She began to stalk him, calling on him at home, sometimes dressed in disguise as a pageboy, at a time when such an act could ruin both of them socially.
 Once, during such a visit, she wrote on a book at his desk, "Remember me!"
 As a retort, Byron wrote a poem entitled Remember Thee!
 Remember Thee! which concludes with the line "Thou false to him, thou fiend to me".

 As a child, Byron had seen little of his half-sister Augusta Leigh; in adulthood, he formed a close relationship with her that has been interpreted by some as incestuous, and by others as innocent.
 The biographer of Byron André Maurois who had access to the poet's archive, regarded the fact of incest as proven.
 Augusta, who was married, gave birth on 15 April 1814 to her third daughter, Elizabeth Medora Leigh, rumoured by some to be Byron's.

 Eventually, Byron began to court Lady Caroline's cousin Anne Isabella Milbanke ("Annabella"), who refused his first proposal of marriage, but later accepted him.
 Milbanke was a highly moral woman, intelligent and mathematically gifted.
 She was also an heiress.
 They married at Seaham Hall, County Durham, on 2 January 1815.
 The marriage proved unhappy.
 They had a daughter, Augusta Ada.

-On 16 January 1816, Lady Byron left him, taking Ada with her.
+On 16 January 1816, Lady Byron left her husband, taking Ada with her.
 That same year on 21 April, Byron signed the Deed of Separation.
 Rumours of marital violence, adultery with actresses, incest with Augusta Leigh, and sodomy were circulated, assisted by a jealous Lady Caroline.
 In a letter, Augusta quoted him as saying: "Even to have such a thing said is utter destruction and ruin to a man from which he can never recover."
 That same year Lady Caroline published her popular novel Glenarvon, in which Lord Byron was portrayed as the seedy title character.